Governance

 The Interpreters Committee will be working on approaches and solutions to help elevate the status of interpreters across Alberta by helping to create learning and professional development, mentorship, and collaboration opportunities, as well as shaping and promoting standards, and advocating for good working conditions within the interpreting industry.

-The Interpreters On-dossier Committee is made up of certified interpreters from the relevant areas of the interpretation field (Court Interpreters, Medical Interpreters, and Conference Interpreters).
+The Interpreters Certification Committee is made up of certified interpreters from the relevant areas of the interpretation field (Court Interpreters, Medical Interpreters, and Conference Interpreters).
 The committee examines the on-dossier application process, which may include proof of work, references, a curriculum vitae, letters from employers or clients, and other supporting documents, and determines specific requirements for language combinations and/or languages of lesser diffusion.
 The goal is to ensure aptitude and proven competence in interpreting.
 The committee reports its recommendations to the ATIA Executive Council, which then decides on finalizing the on-dossier application requirements.

 – Chair